12-Factor AgentOps

 The Origin

 The infrastructure patterns (validation gates, context management, pattern extraction) were already in my muscle memory from years of K8s operations.
-The same operational philosophy that Gene Kim described in The Phoenix Project (flow, feedback, continuous learning) applies directly to coding agents.
+The same operational philosophy Gene Kim described in The Phoenix Project (flow, feedback, continuous learning) applies directly to coding agents.

 The Takeaway